 Investments with maturity of less than one year when purchased, non-negotiable certificates of deposit and other nonparticipating investments are stated at cost or amortized cost.
 Investments with maturity greater than one year at time of purchase, if any, are stated at fair value.
 The District categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
-As of December 31, 2019, all of the District's investments are in 2a7-like investment pools that are measured at the net asset value per share determined by the pool.
+As of December 31, 2020, all of the District's investments are in 2a7-like investment pools amended by the SEC in 2014.